After the Avatar: Tilly Norwood and the Representation Market

 Tilly Norwood is a synthetic character, but the controversy around her reveals something real: the image economy is tilting away from documentation and toward fabrication-by-default.
 In such a context, the question is no longer “is this real?” but “who made this, under what conditions, and for whose benefit?”

 The outrage from actors and unions rightly insists on the dignity of human labour and the ethics of displacement.
-But Norwood’s wider significance is aesthetic and epistemic: she signals a moment when representation can be mass-produced without a subject, and when credibility can be engineered without encounter.
+But Norwood’s wider significance is epistemic: she signals a moment when representation can be mass-produced without a subject, and when credibility can be engineered without encounter.

 News